 I did manage to read a lot in between coughing fits and naps.
 I finished Alison Weir's The Six Wives of Henry VIII.
-My sister-in-law sent me a copy of this book almost a year ago and I've been trying to fit it into my reading schedule since then.
-My college roommates and I decided to read it this month for our long distance book club.

 I was fairly familiar with the story of King Henry VIII's second wife Anne Boleyn, although mostly the tabloid-style rumors associated with her rise and fall.
 The history and stories surrounding the other five wives were new to me.
 Weir's history makes it accessible.
 It is fascinating and bizarre.